PentHertz/RF-Swift/README.md

 ### 🐳🦭 Container Engine Support

-RF Swift supports **both Docker and Podman** as container engines, giving you the freedom to choose the runtime that best fits your environment:
+RF Swift supports **Docker, Podman and Lima** as container engines, and (new in v4.0.0) a **Nix** engine that installs the tools natively instead of in a container.
+Choose the runtime that best fits your environment:

 | | Docker | Podman | Lima |
 |---|---|---|---|